sketchytech/FileDelete_Swift_iOS/README.md

 ==========

 Simple iOS class to delete files and subdirectories.

+Note: If you are working with Swift, it is recommended that you use [SwiftFiles](https://github.com/sketchytech/SwiftFiles), which combines FileDelete with FileSave and FileLoad.

 ##Swift 1.2 (Xcode 6.3 beta 4) version methods:

     // Delete files